 It is important to have a clear idea of your investment strategy before you start.
-Make sure you
+Make sure you have done the following:

-- work out your investment goals
+- Work out your investment goals

-- have a clear budget
+- Have a clear budget

-- calculate your expected investment costs
+- Calculate your expected investment costs

-- calculate your expected rental gains
+- Calculate your expected rental gains

 Once you have a clear vision of where you want your investment strategy to go, knowing if you can afford it will become clear.